dacut/python-aws-sig/docs/source/sigv4.rst

     :param str query_string: Query parameters supplied to the call (the part after the '?').
 This must be the empty string ("") if no query parameters were supplied.
-    :param dict headers: A dictionary of string keys and values of the HTTP headers supplied in the request.
+    :param dict headers: A dictionary of string keys and iterable of string values of the HTTP headers supplied in the request.
     :param bytes body: The request body.
 This must be an empty bytes object (b"") if no body was supplied (even for GET, DELETE, and LIST requests).
 Note that this *must* be a bytes object in Python 3.
     :param str region: The region the service is operating in (e.g.
         "us-east-1").
     :param str service: The name of the service being accessed.
-    :param key_mapping: A dictionary-like object that provides secret keys given an access key.
+    :param key_mapping: A callable that is invoked to return a secret key given an access key and an optional session token.
     :param timestamp_mismatch: The allowable mismatch in the timestamp submitted for the request in seconds.
 If ``None``, timestamp checking is disabled.
-    :type key_mapping: dict-like object
+    :type key_mapping: Callable[str, [str, Optional[str]]
     :type timestamp_mismatch: int or None

     :raises TypeError: if request_method, uri_path, query_string, region, or